Limbi: Preliminary Design

 Level 1 Program and Project Level Requirements

-- The arm’s 4 joints shall move each of their attached limbs accordingly, with 4 of the 5 limbs moving in total and the final limb acting as a stabilizer.
+L.1.3) Shall move each of the arm’s 4 joints according to their attached limbs, with 4 of the 5 limbs moving in total and the final limb acting as a stabilizer.

-- The arm shall be able to connect and disconnect with the cubic modules.
+L.1.5) Shall have the arm connect and disconnect with the cubic modules.

-- Docking mechanism shall keep the arm and module connected as the arm moves until it is meant to be disengaged.
+L.1.6) Shall include a docking mechanism to keep the arm and module connected as the arm moves until it is meant to be disengaged.

-- The arm shall have a docking mechanism on each end to connect to two modules at once.
+L.1.7) Shall have the arm contain a docking mechanism on each end to connect to two modules at once.

-- The arm shall be able to lock two modules together through a mechanical design.
+L.1.9) Shall have the arm be able to lock two modules together through a mechanical design.

-- The movement of the arm shall be controlled by the user with custom software.
+L.1.10) Shall be able to control the movement of the arm by the user with custom software.

-- Each cubic module shall have the capability of providing power to the arm and to each other cubic modules.
+L.1.12) Shall have each cubic module be capable of providing power to the arm and to the other cubic modules.

-- The module should indicate when a secure connection is made between the Limbi and modules with an LED.
+L.1.15) Should have the module indicate when a secure connection is made between the Limbi and modules with an LED.

-- One module shall be defined as the base module and shall be stationary to represent a large, unmoving mass in space (such as the spacecraft).
-This requirement is based on Section 4 of “An Untethered Mobile Limb for Modular In-Space Assembly”.
+L.1.16) Shall have one module as the base module and shall be stationary to represent a large, unmoving mass in space.
+This requirement is base on Section 4 of “An Untethered Mobile Limb for Modular In-Space Assembly.”

 Level 2 Program and Project Level Requirements